MorganStenberg/TableTopTales/README.md

 - Create a Heroku app by logging in to your Heroku account.
 Click the "New" button in the top right corner and then "Create new app".
 Give it a name, choose a region and then click the "Create app" button.

 - In Gitpod or other IDE, save all files, add, commit and push your code to GitHub.
 Then go to Heroku, scroll to the top menu and click the "Deploy"-tab.
 Connect to your Github repository by selecting Github in the Deployment Method section and searching for your repository, either manually deploy the branch or activate "Enable Automatic Deploys".
 When the deployment is ready you can find the link to your deployed app.

+### Fork
+- Navigate to the repository [TableTopTales](https://github.com/MorganStenberg/tabletoptales).
+- On the right side of the page, at the top of the repository, select "Fork".
+- A copy of the repository is now created.

+### Clone
+- Navigate to the repository [TableTopTales](https://github.com/MorganStenberg/tabletoptales).
+- Click on the 'Code' dropdown menu above the list of files and choose a method to copy the URL, via HTTPS, SSH or GitHub CLI.
+- Open Terminal, change the current working directory to the desired location of the cloned directory.
+- Type 'git clone' and paste the URL copied form GitHub.
+- Type 'Enter' to create the local clone.

 ## Technologies, frameworks, libraries and languages used